 I wasn’t even looking for anything in particular.
 I just came across them in the cupboard and thought why not.
 Also, I know for a fact it would score a few brownie points with Skint Mum.

-Most of what was in there was junk.
+Most of what was in there were junk.
 Packs of playing cards, tea light candles, paperwork, a Take That DVD (not mine!) and a few music CDs.
 There was one item though that caught my eye and that was an old mobile phone of mine.
-It was an IPhone 4 which was still in reasonable condition with the box, earphones and even a charger!
+It was an iPhone 4 which was still in reasonable condition with the box, earphones and even a charger!